bpb27/rewa/NOTES.md

 - look for name extraction lib to get oscar links for writers and others

-- table element text should be selectable for easy copy/pasting

 - standalone node server - cold start times aren't great, response time even in the same AZ is not super fast

 - search probs with accented characters - probably store normalized string alongside actual